Lima's Industrial-Economy IT Partner

 How fast can you respond to an on-site issue in Lima?

-Same-business-day on-site in Allen County is our service-level commitment.
 Tiffin HQ is 70 minutes via US-30 and I-75.
-Most tickets resolve remotely within 30 minutes during business hours, so on-site visits are reserved for hardware, cabling and critical incident response.
+Most routine work resolves remotely within 30 minutes during business hours.
+On-site engagements in Allen County are scheduled in advance for hardware, cabling and critical incident response.

 SOC 2, can you help us pursue it?